wierdlygoodcoder/rock-paper-scissors/README.md

 - **Title Bar**
   - Featured at the top of the page telling any user the name of the game.
-  - The title bar has a black background and white. this color choice means there is a lot of contrast between the background and foreground.
+  - The title bar has a black background and white. this colour choice means there is a lot of contrast between the background and foreground.
 ![title bar](https://user-images.githubusercontent.com/95313496/161865791-78490136-d025-4af0-a65f-2ef28147f849.jpg)

 - **Rules Button**